Best in the US Tournament Rules

 Injuries:

-• If a team is hitting a continuous lineup or has no legal substitutions available and a player gets injured and can not continue to play, their spot in the batting order will be skipped with no penalty.
-Once a player’s spot in the batting order is skipped, the player is out for the remainder of the game and can not come back into play.
+• If a team is hitting a continuous lineup or has no legal substitutions available and a player gets injured and cannot continue to play, their spot in the batting order will be skipped with no penalty.
+Once a player’s spot in the batting order has been skipped, the player is out for the remainder of the game and cannot come back into play.

 Pre-Game Infield/Batting Practice: